 Next, take a look at your tariff, which is the pricing structure your retailer uses to charge you.
 There are three types of electricity tariffs:

-Bear in mind that rates and tariffs may vary depending on where you live and the energy providers in your area.
+Bear in mind that rates and tariffs may vary depending on where you live, your meter type and the energy providers in your area.

 There are a few other things you’ll need to take into account when comparing electricity plans.
 These include:

-Also, make sure you think twice before taking an enticing introductory offer.
-For example, there’s no point signing up to a contract because they are offering a $100 credit if you’ll be locked into a more expensive rate when the credit runs out.
+Always think twice before taking an enticing introductory offer.
+For example, there’s no point signing up to a contract because they’re offering a $100 credit if you’ll be locked into a more expensive rate when the credit runs out.
 Read the fine print of every contract before you make a decision.